umasse/khcoaching/content/about.md

 {{% secondarytitle5 "I specialize in:" %}}

-* **Mental Fitness**, helping you develop the skills and habits to overcome negative thoughts and emotions, and to achieve your peak performance and well-being.
+* **Positive Intelligence**: helping you develop the skills and habits to overcome negative thought patterns and develop the ability to deal with challenges with a positive mindset in order to improve your performance, relationships and well-being.
+* **Somatics**: improve your mind-body awareness to create lasting behavioural transformation.
 * **Transitions** such as career changes, working internationally, parenting, relationship breakups, perimenopause
-* **Mental health issues:** burnout, loneliness, anxiety, insomnia
+* **Mental health issues**: burnout, loneliness, anxiety, insomnia

   <div class="action mt-2">
     {{% primarybutton1 "What my clients say" "/success_stories" %}}